 Participation in Cooperative Education allows employers and A.W.
 Beattie Career Center to work together to meet the training needs of eligible students.
 Seniors in Cooperative Education will attend A.W.
 Beattie one or two days a week and report to their job sites for the rest of the week.
 In all arrangements, the employment must be related to the student's vocational course of study.
 Students must maintain a C grade average, have good attendance, and be able to provide their own transportation to and from the job site.
 Employers give grades based on the student's on-the-job performance.
 Students in this program are also required to keep a logbook, timesheets, and wage records.

 Several students got an early start to their Cooperative Education experiences for their senior year.
-Click here to read about them.
+Click here to see where they participated in Co-Op.

 There are several other options available for students who want to acquire some form of hands-on, work-force experience.
 These include: